 Herbs to Heal a Leaky Gut

 Having a strong gut lining is a crucial component to good digestive health.
-When our gut lining is in tact, it acts as a barrier to protect foreign substances from making their way into the body.
-When our gut ecology is off (a condition known as dysbiosis) and our digestive processes are compromised (a natural byproduct of the western diet and lifestyle), our intestines become weakened and lose their integrity over tim, causing sluggish digestion.
+When our gut lining is intact, it acts as a barrier to protect foreign substances from entering the body.
+When our gut ecology is off (a condition known as dysbiosis) and our digestive processes are compromised (a natural byproduct of the Western diet and lifestyle), our intestines weaken and lose their integrity over time, causing sluggish digestion.

 - Plantain (Plantago major): This is a plant with a long folk history.
 Today, Plantain is most commonly used as a first aid remedy, where it is chewed up and applied topically as a poultice to bug bites, cuts, and wounds while out in nature.
 The leaf itself, once crushed, wet, and held on the skin, can provide instant relief from pain and irritation, draw out toxins, and accelerate the healing process.
 Plantain is one of the most abundant plants in nature.
 Anywhere grass or Dandelion proliferates, Plantain is likely there too.
 Internally, Plantain’s uses are not as well known but they are quite exceptional.
 Plantain contains a substance called allantoin, a chemical that stimulates cell growth and tissue regeneration, which can help heal a damaged intestinal lining, as well as treat ulcers and gastritis.
 Plantain is great for treating wounds on the outside as well as on the inside of the body.
 After all, leaky gut is basically a series of little wounds along the gut lining.
 Plantain can help to patch those up with the astringent qualities that it fosters, which help to seal and tighten the gut wall.
 Plantain also drives out unwanted pathogens and acts as a mild antibiotic, which can correct dysbiosis and encourage the gut to more readily restore itself.
 Moreover, Plantain contains mucilage, which coats the GI tract in an anti-inflammatory substance that both soothes the digestive tract while preventing further damage.
 If you have a backyard, Plantain is probably hanging out there.
 It makes a good tea chock full of nutrients and incredible gut healing potential.